Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids

 and the {\em velocity-curvature capacity}

 Both of these quantities have integrands with even parity and are thus finite in the presence of time-reversal symmetry.
-Intuitively, the role of these topological heat capacities is inferred by comparing with the conventional thermoelectric current \mbox{${\bf j}^{\nabla T} = \chi^{\nabla T} {\bm\nabla} T$} where the thermoelectric response function \mbox{$\chi^{\nabla T} \sim C_e \sim \partial_T\langle v^2 \rangle$} is proportional to the conventional heat capacity~\footnote{To obtain the electronic heat capacity in correct units, consider $m^\ast_e C_e$, $m^\ast_e (e {\cal E}/\hbar)^2 C_\Omega$, and $m^\ast_e (e {\cal E}/\hbar) C_{v_a}$, where $m^\ast_e$ is the electronic effective mass.}.
-Incorporating the anomalous velocity into this definition naturally leads to the topological heat capacities characterized by equations~\eqref{eq:defCOmega} and~\eqref{eq:defCva} with a respective quadratic and linear dependence on the electric field.
+Intuitively, the form of these topological heat capacities is inferred by comparing with the conventional thermoelectric current \mbox{${\bf j}^{\nabla T} = \chi^{\nabla T} {\bm\nabla} T$} where the thermoelectric response function \mbox{$\chi^{\nabla T} \sim C_e \sim \partial_T\langle v^2 \rangle$} is proportional to the conventional electronic heat capacity~\footnote{To obtain the electronic heat capacity in correct units, consider $m^\ast_e C_e$, $m^\ast_e (e {\cal E}/\hbar)^2 C_\Omega$, and $m^\ast_e (e {\cal E}/\hbar) C_{v_a}$, where $m^\ast_e$ is the electronic effective mass.}.
+Incorporating the anomalous velocity into this definition naturally leads to the topological heat capacities characterized by Eqs.~\eqref{eq:defCOmega} and~\eqref{eq:defCva} with a respective quadratic and linear dependence on the electric field.

 The topological capacities emerge in the nonlinear thermoelectric currents as sketched in Fig.~\ref{fig1}.
-We propose a second-order rectified (static) field-induced thermoelectric current that is proportional to $C_{\Omega}$.
+We propose a second-order rectified (i.e., static) field-induced thermoelectric current that is proportional to $C_{\Omega}$.
 Specifically in the case of a circularly polarized field, this current is transverse to the direction of the temperature gradient [Fig.~\ref{fig1}(a)].
-This nonlinear thermoelectric current takes the form:
+This nonlinear (in the electric fields) thermoelectric current takes the form~ \cite{suppl}: